-But still, every now and then everyone loves to treat their bikes with upgrades, and even though these won’t necessarily increase your performance or break your Strava PB’s, they can definitely help you enjoy your ride and help you personalize your bike to your liking.
+At times, these upgrades can be and overkill and won’t necessarily increase your performance or break your Strava PB’s, they can definitely help you enjoy your ride and help you personalize your bike to your liking.

 A power meter is exactly what it sounds like; a device fitted to your bike that measures your power output as you ride.

-There are different types of power meter, but generally, it measures power by using a strain gauge, which reacts when force is applied to it.
+There are different types of a power meter, but generally, it measures power by using a strain gauge, which reacts when force is applied to it.
 This force (torque) is calculated against velocity, which results in a power readout in watts.

 Power meters allow you to pace yourself accordingly during the ride so that you’re riding within your limits and don’t blow up before the end.
 It’ll also give you crucial information at the end of each ride which will help you to analyze your performance and identify areas of improvement.